 During World Green Building Week this September, we’ll be hosting a series of nationwide crunch debates tackling these tough issues head on.

-This event in Wellington will be focusing on tackling peak electricity demand and is co-hosted by Gareth Hughes, Green Party MP and Spokesperson for Building (Construction).
+This event in Wellington was focusing on tackling peak electricity demand and is co-hosted by Gareth Hughes, Green Party MP and Spokesperson for Building (Construction).

-It will also mark the launch of the first roadmap to decarbonise New Zealand’s buildings, by the New Zealand Green Building Council.
+It also marked the launch of the first roadmap to decarbonise New Zealand’s buildings, by the New Zealand Green Building Council.

 The host for the evening will be international business journalist Rod Oram